eshentong/SQL-Netflix/README.md

 <br /><hr>

 <h2>1.
 Description</h2>
-  <p>This project utilizes Netflix data which includes eight columns of show_id(index column), type, title, director, country, release_year, rating, duration, and listed_in.
-I broke down the eight variables into two categories of:</br>
+  <p>This project utilizes Netflix data which includes eight columns of categorical data: show_id(index column), type, title, director, country, release_year, rating, duration, and listed_in.
+I broke down the eight variables into two groups:</br>

+        - audience analysis (type, country, rating, listed in)
         - productions analysis (type, title, director, country, release year, duration, and listed_in)
-        - audience analysis (type, country, rating, listed in)

-Due to the database not containing any consumer data, this insight will primarily cater to movie lovers and streaming service evaluation for Netflix's content evaluation purpose.</p>
+Due to the database not containing any numeric consumer data, this insight will primarily cater to movie lovers and streaming service evaluation for Netflix's content evaluation purpose.</p>
 <br />
 <br /><hr>